William H. Murray: Later life and death

-In 1938, Murray ran for governor, and lost in the Democratic primary.
-Later that year, he tried to run for the United States Senate as an Independent, but his nominating petitions were filed late.
-In 1942, he ran for the Senate again and lost in the Democratic primary.

-His wife, Mary Alice, died in Oklahoma City on August 28, 1938.
+His wife, Mary Alice Hearrell Murray, died in Oklahoma City on August 28, 1938.
 Her body lay in state in the Oklahoma Capitol on the afternoon of August 29, 1938; she was the first woman to receive the honor.
 She was buried in Tishomingo the following day.

-After his retirement, Murray became widely known for his radical racist and conspiracy views.
-He wrote articles and books dealing with constitutional rights.
-In his books, Murray seemed to indicate his support for fascism.
+After his retirement, Murray became widely known for his radical racist, antisemitic, and conspiracy views.
 Murray supported Strom Thurmond's insurgent Dixiecrat bid for the presidency against Harry S. Truman and Thomas E. Dewey in 1948.
+In 1948, he chaired a Dixiecrat state convention in Oklahoma.

 Murray's son, Johnston Murray, had followed his father into Democratic Party politics.
 The senior Murray administered the oath of office to his son in 1951 after he was elected as the state's fourteenth governor.

+He was inducted into the Oklahoma Hall of Fame in 1951.

 Murray did not live long past his son's governorship.
 He died on October 15, 1956, of a stroke and pneumonia.
 He is buried in Tishomingo.
-Murray was considered the last surviving member of the Haskell Dynasty.